TikaelSol/RuleElementGenerator/README.md

 # RuleElementGenerator

 This is a working rule element generator for the Foundry VTT PF2e system.

 * To run it you must either use the binder link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TikaelSol/RuleElementGenerator/HEAD) or download the repository and run it using Jupyter.
 * Once Binder has loaded, open 'RuleElements.ipynb' then from the cell menu select 'Run All'.
 * The code will hide itself and you'll see the interface for generating rule elements.
+* Scroll down to see a gif of this in action making a rule element that will apply a +1 potency rune to all unarmed attacks.

 There is also a bracket maker, to use it just open the BracketGenerator.ipynb file and run the cell, the prompts will ask you for input.
 If you want to make a new one run the code cell again.